seastan/lotr-lcg-set-generator/README.md

 To run the workflow, go to the root folder of this repo and follow these steps:

 - [skip this step, if you don't use VirtualEnv] `env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac/Linux).
-- Make sure that Strange Eons is closed.
+- Make sure that the design tool is closed.
 - `python run_before_se.py`.
 - Pay attention to possible errors in the script output.
 - Open `setGenerator.seproject` and run `makeCards` script by double-clicking it.
-  Once completed, close Strange Eons and wait until it finished packing the project.
+  Once completed, close the program and wait until it finished packing the project.
 - `python run_after_se.py`.
 - Pay attention to possible errors in the script output.